yvzkr/clj-todo/README.md

 $ npm run watch
 ```

-And use json-server to mock the data:
+And use json-server for data:

 ```
 $ json-server --watch db.json